speechly/docs/content/slu-examples/semantics.md

 Also, a *Variable definition* must appear before the variable in question is being used / referred to.

 ## Example utterances
-A SAL expression is an *Example utterance* if it does not contain any *template notation*.
+A SAL expression is an *Example utterance* if it does *not contain* any [*Template notation*](/slu-examples/cheat-sheet/#template-notation).
 That is, it can only be expanded to itself.
 All the following SAL expressions are *Example utterances*:
 ```
 *search show [red](color) [pants](product)
 *book book a flight from [New York](depart_city) to [London](arrival_city)